crypticCaroline/puppyplaymates/docs/testing.md

 ## Email Testing

 I have used [Temp Mail](https://temp-mail.org/en/) for part of my user testing so I could create multiple profiles at a time to test the interactions between the accounts.
 This also meant I was able to check that each email was being sent correctly.
+I adjusted the format of the email using HTML in the mail functions.
+I have also checked the PuppyPlaymates Gmail account to ensure each email is in their sent box.
 ![Email’s testing](images/email-testing.png)

 ***

 ## Function Testing

-Every function written was passed individually through a [Python Tutor](http://pythontutor.com/), I assigned input variables stepped through each line of code to ensure expected outcomes.
+Every function written was passed individually through  [Python Tutor](http://pythontutor.com/), I assigned input variables and then stepped through each line of code to ensure expected outcomes.

 I paid particular attention to the backend validation when testing my functions and tried to use different data types at input to test whether they would pass.